 The Challenge Statement: Redesigning the Multi-Use Experience for Young Adults in Libraries

 A pressing challenge for libraries is to redesign the multi-use experience for young adults (aged 18-35) in under-resourced communities.
-In many cases, libraries are viewed as facilities exclusively for school-going youth, leaving young adults feeling excluded from the resources and community engagement libraries can offer.
-The underlying problem is limited access to positive spaces for young adults, particularly those who are neither employed, in education, nor in training (NEETs).
-This challenge statement guided the programme teams.
+In many cases, libraries are viewed as facilities exclusively for school-going youth, leaving young adults excluded from the resources, support, and engagement libraries can offer.